EndPointCorp/end-point-blog/2021/05/20/database-design-using-composite-keys.html.md

 ### Querying

 Another advantage of using composite keys is to have more possibility for joining of tables.
-For example using the tables we created we can join employees to sections without using the teams tables This would not be possible if we had used single-column keys everywhere.
+For example using the tables we created we can join employees to sections without using the teams tables.
+This would not be possible if we had used single-column keys everywhere.

 Join conditions get complicated with composite keys.
 The `USING` clause helps.
 To demonstrate, let’s join all of the tables we created so far: